fear (and its word-field: alarm, dread, qualm, worry, panic, horror, phobia, paranoia, and terror)

 There are at least two forms of guilt that affect us:

-On the one hand, there is no way to turn away from wrongs or to reconcile without realizing that it was wrong, that doing wrong actually matters in some way, that it is your responsibility, and feeling enough of the wrongness of it to want to turn away from it and make up for it somehow.
-At its best, guilt could lead you to repentance, which needs to be expressed.
-One way of doing this is by the practice of confession.
+On the one hand, there is no way to turn away from wrongs or to reconcile without realizing that it was wrong, that the wrong matters in some way, and feeling the wrongness of it enough to want to turn away from it.
+On the other hand:

 "Mothers, food, love, and career: the four major guilt groups."